gaearon/react-hot-loader/docs/README.md

 #### Only `module.exports` is hot by default

 With 1.0, we no longer parse your sources.
-Instead, we only now make `module.exports` hot by default, and only if it has a prototype declaring `render` method. **If you've been splitting each component in a separate file, that means no change for you here!**
+Instead, we only now make `module.exports` hot by default, and only if it has a prototype declaring `render` method. **If you've been splitting each component in a separate file, that means no change for you here!** This allows us to support exotic wrappers and ES6 classes when they come out.

 #### You can make hot anything else via opt-in `module.makeHot` API